esteblock/token-playground/docs/3_environment_preparation.md

 TOKEN_ADMIN_ADDRESS="GCUA5RTRR4N4ILSMORG3XFXJZB6KRG4QB22Z45BUNO5LIBCOYYPZ6TPZ"
 FRIENDBOT_URL="http://stellar:8000/soroban/rpc/friendbot"

-#in case you're using futurenet  the friend bot  url should be http://stellar:8000/soroban/rpc/friendbot

 curl --silent -X POST "FRIENDBOT_URL?addr=TOKEN_ADMIN_ADDRESS" >/dev/null

 ```

+Note that this sample code requires  docker exec soroban-preview-7  to execute it and to have  followed previous steps.
+Sample code above uses ```http://stellar:8000``` as friendbot url  because the  two docker container are sharing the network.
+In case you have not created docker common network use  ```http://localhost:8000``` if your friendbot  request is to  stellar/quickstart or ```https://friendbot-futurenet.stellar.org/```  in case your request  is to futurenet directly.

-if you want to use our **code** in the [Token Playground's Repo](https://github.com/esteblock/token-playground/), you can just call our script with the `soroban-preview-7` docker containter
+if you want to use our **code** in the [Token Playground's Repo](https://github.com/esteblock/token-playground/), you can just call our script with the `soroban-preview-7` docker container-

 ```
 docker exec soroban-preview-7 node src/friendbot.js